In the driving seat: China's yuppies are new market force for global automakers

 "There are different tiers of young urban professionals.
 Some are rich and a bit older, others are more normal," he said.
 "But they tend to be similar in two traits: they want to be different, and don't necessarily have an endless amount of money to throw around."

-Guo, the Hangzhou salesman, recently took out a loan to buy an EcoSport crossover for 115,800 yuan (11,124.33 pounds), while Liu Yao, a 22-year-old office worker in Huaibei in Anhui province, borrowed from his parents to buy a Haval M4 mini-crossover from Great Wall Motor Co Ltd (601633.SS) for 60,000 yuan.
+Guo, the Hangzhou salesman, recently took out a loan to buy an EcoSport crossover for 115,800 yuan ($18,700), while Liu Yao, a 22-year-old office worker in Huaibei in Anhui province, borrowed from his parents to buy a Haval M4 mini-crossover from Great Wall Motor Co Ltd for 60,000 yuan.

 Among the less well-off young urbanites, the EcoSport, at 94,800 yuan, has been a volume seller for Ford since its launch early last year.
 Sales last year were 59,680, and reached 17,392 in January-March of this year.

-At this week's Beijing auto show, car makers including PSA Peugeot Citroen (PEUP.PA), Hyundai Motor Co (005380.KS) and local firm Haima Automobile Group 000572.SZ will unveil new mini-SUV models.
+At this week's Beijing auto show, car makers including PSA Peugeot Citroen, Hyundai Motor Co and local firm Haima Automobile Group will unveil new mini-SUV models.
 Chevrolet launched its Trax, a tiny crossover, in China earlier this month.

 According to IHS, there were just five subcompact SUV models on sale in China in 2010.
 By 2020, there will be almost two dozen, driving up sales of this segment to more than 880,000 from 345,650 last year.